sinistersnare/JythonTalk/README.md

 =================================

 * GWT
-   * This backend is java only, so HTML LibGDX backend is a pipe dream
+   * This backend is Java only, so HTML LibGDX backend is a pipe dream

 Future
 ======

 * Android Support
-   * Once jython can attain DynamicProxy support, it might be possible to have Jython on android!
+   * Once Jython can attain DynamicProxy support, it might be possible to have Jython on android!

 * iOS support
     * the RoboVM backend runs the Android class library, so if it can anddroid, theres a good chance it can iOS!